 It has now been a year since I published my first blog post!
 I can honestly say I never dreamed of blogging.
 How can you dream of something you never were really aware of until later in your adult life?
 What I did dream of was using my creative gifts and talents in a meaningful way, that would impact people's lives for the better.
 Funny how God uses our dreams and brings them to pass in ways that we never would have imagined.
 He is good like that!

-Would love to hear what dreams God has given you and how you've seen Him working in your life!
+What dreams has God given you and how have you seen Him working in your life?

 Stay humble & BOLD!

 And we know that all things work together for good to them that love God, to them who are the called according to his purpose.
 Romans 8:28 King James Version (KJV)